vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 ### GetThrottlerStatus

-See the state of the throttler, including what the throttles perceives to be current metric values, metrics health, metric thresholds, assigned metrics, app rules, and more.
+Use `vtctldclient`'s [GetThrottlerStatus](../../programs/vtctldclient/vtctldclient_getthrottlerstatus/) to see the state of the throttler, including what the throttles perceives to be current metric values, metrics health, metric thresholds, assigned metrics, app rules, and more.

 ```shell
 $ vtctldclient GetThrottlerStatus zone1-0000000101